“Chemistry is just too hard. I don’t understand it.”

 How often have you thought Chemistry is too hard?
-I can’t tell you how many students have told me variations of this exact same thing.
+I can’t tell you how many college students have told me different versions of this exact same thing.
 Many students think that they can’t comprehend it, or that their brains just don’t work that way.
-It’s not true.
-Some people might understand it more naturally or have more math experience, but you can understand Chemistry as good as anyone… if you put in the work and make use of these study tips.
+This is NOT true.
+Some people might understand it more naturally or have more math experience.
+However, You (yes… You reading this) can understand Chemistry as good as anyone… if you put in the work and make use of these study tips.

 Make time to use these 10 Study Tips for General Chemistry